 3. Technician Appearance

 Your nail technicians are the face of your nail salon.
-If your staff look dirty or unkempt, it’s likely they could be spreading harmful germs.
-This also portrays an unprofessional image, which could turn customers away.
+All staff should look clean and tidy, with long hair tied back as this can spread harmful germs.
+Poor staff appearance also portrays an unprofessional image, which could turn customers away.

 Make sure all salon technicians are well-trained in keeping up with appearances.
 Ensure they wear clean, modern uniforms and maintain a good level of personal cleanliness and neatness at all times.

-A technician who is aware of their own appearance and representation is more likely to offer a hygienic, professional service.
+A technician who is aware of their own appearance and presentation is more likely to offer a hygienic, professional service.

 4. Repeat Use of Tools

-Everything that touches a customer’s hands or feet should be completely sterilised or disposed of.
+Everything that touches a customer’s hands or feet should be completely sterilised or disposed of, in line with your training and the manufacturers guidelines.
 If not, this is a recipe for cross-infection.